zvada/technology/docs/software/koji-workflow.md

 **Tag**
 A named set of packages and builds, parent tags, and reference to external repositories.
 An example would be the "osg-3.3-el6-development" tag, which contains (among others) the "lcmaps" package and the "lcmaps-1.6.6-1.1.osg33.el6" build.
 There is an inheritance structure to tags: by default, all packages/builds in a parent tag are added to the tag.
 A tag may contain a reference to (possibly inherited) external repositories; the RPMs in these repositories are added to repositories created from this tag.
 Examples of referenced external repositories include CentOS base, EPEL, or JPackage.

+!!! note
--   A tag is NOT a yum repository.
+    A tag is NOT a yum repository.

 **Target**
 A target consists of a build tag and a destination tag.
 An example is "osg-3.3-el6", where the build tag is "osg-3.3-el6-build" and the destination tag is "osg-3.3-el6".
 A target is used by the build task to know what repository to build from and tag to build into.